geraldelorm/viva/README.md

 The name VIVA was coined to be the name of this transport service provider.

 ### This system is to be implemented using PHP and MYSQL technologies.
-The specific objectives of this Online Bus Ticket Reservation System project are:
+The specific objectives of this Online Bus Ticket Reservation System project are as follows:

 1. Provide a web-based bus ticket reservation function where a customer can buy bus ticket through the online system without a need to queue up at the counter to purchase a ticket.